Welcome.

 Our Masthead

-Angela Kubinec (Senior Editor) was a Physics major who did her senior thesis in astronomy, and ended up teaching Mathematics until retirement.
-Some say her head is in the clouds but when does she care, she writes and she reads; that’s all that matters.
-She enjoys being active, and swam her first uninterrupted mile on Tuesday, August 8, 2023.
-She plans to go to the trophy shop to purchase an engraved medal for her accomplishment, and carry it in her pocket like some kind of athletic talisman.
-Or maybe a small trophy to adorn her desk which carries six printed reams of her writing that won’t fit into her pocket.
+Angela Kubinec (Managing Editor) was a Physics major who did her senior thesis in astronomy, and ended up teaching Mathematics until retirement.
+After swimming her first uninterrupted mile on Tuesday, August 8, 2023, she celebrated swimming 75 miles in 2025.
+She was feted with cake and intends to procure a small trophy to adorn her desk, which carries six printed reams of her writing that won’t fit into her pocket.

 Anne Anthony (Art Director/Senior Editor) grew up with four brothers, envied their so readily available pockets in their clothing, and swore she’d never wear anything which didn’t have space for her folded up, crinkled poems and stories.
 She believes the more pockets, the richer the writing.
 A writer, photographer, and general mischief maker, Anne lives in North Carolina amongst deer, rabbits, and coyotes.